-A career as an Olivette Police Officer is an exciting and rewarding experience.
+Having a career as an Olivette Police Officer is an immensely personally rewarding experience.
 Not only do officers have the opportunity to work with a diverse group of people in the community but they also have numerous occasions to respond to and investigate all types of crimes.
 As a result, Olivette Police Officers become well-rounded officers and gain experience in all aspects of police work.

 The Department does not have a continuous recruitment effort as the City hires only to fill actual or forecasted vacancies.
 View current vacancies and to download a copy of our application.